BartMassey/popcount/README.md

 </blockquote>Except for `popcount_naive` (16.68 nsecs/iter) and
 `popcount_8` (4.80 nsecs/iter) these timings were reproduced
 exactly on a run ten times as long.
+Bumping the optimization level to `-O4` made only small differences in these, and subsequently removing the Haswell-specific optimizations made little difference at all.<blockquote>

+    popcount_naive: 1.25e+08 iters in 2079 msecs for 16.63 nsecs/iter
+    popcount_8: 1e+09 iters in 4540 msecs for 4.54 nsecs/iter
+    popcount_6: 1e+09 iters in 4298 msecs for 4.30 nsecs/iter
+    popcount_hakmem: 1e+09 iters in 5430 msecs for 5.43 nsecs/iter
+    popcount_keane: 1e+09 iters in 5683 msecs for 5.68 nsecs/iter
+    popcount_3: 1e+09 iters in 4030 msecs for 4.03 nsecs/iter
+    popcount_4: 1e+09 iters in 3967 msecs for 3.97 nsecs/iter
+    popcount_2: 1e+09 iters in 4151 msecs for 4.15 nsecs/iter
+    popcount_mult: 1e+09 iters in 3921 msecs for 3.92 nsecs/iter
+    popcount_tabular_8: 1e+09 iters in 3365 msecs for 3.37 nsecs/iter
+    popcount_tabular_16: 1e+09 iters in 4386 msecs for 4.39 nsecs/iter

-Note that most of the conclusions of 2009 remain roughly valid.
+</blockquote>Note that most of the conclusions of 2009
+remain roughly valid.
 Naive is still as terrible as one would expect.
 Most everything else is more-or-less tied, except 8-bit tabular, which is some 25% faster.
 Note that 16-bit tabular is losing substantially now, and that the divide-and-conquer popcounts have pretty much caught up with multiplication.

 -----